olgaliak/active-learning-detect/audio/audiodetection.md

 ## Dataset Ingestion & Sample Models

-1. Download the Audioset in a tar file and unpack into a features directory.
+1. Download the Audioset feature embeddings dataset in a tar file and unpack the tar.
     - Download using `curl -O storage.googleapis.com/us_audioset/youtube_corpus/v1/features/features.tar.gz`
     - Unpack using `tar -xzf features.tar.gz`
-2. Clone the youtube8m repository - https://github.com/google/youtube-8m
+2. Clone the youtube8m repository - `git clone https://github.com/google/youtube-8m.git`
-> **Hackweek Learnings**: Audioset using outdated version of the youtube 8m model templates and requires a changed in the readers.py file.
-Change all instances of `id` to `video_id`.
+> **Learnings**: Audioset uses an outdated version of the youtube 8m model templates and requires a change in the readers.py file.
+Our team changed all instances of `id` to `video_id` and also edited the hard coded number fo classes from 3826 to 527 (The current number of Audioset class).
+Refer to [readers.py](readers.py)

 ## Building a Model